w3f/research/docs/polkadot/Token Economics.md

 4. Blocks are typically far from full, so that peaks can be dealt with effectively and long inclusion times are rare.
 5. Fees evolve slowly enough, so that the fee of a particular tx can be predicted accurately within a frame of a few minutes.
 6. For any tx, its fee level is strictly larger than the reward perceived by the block producer for processing it.
 Otherwise, the block producer is incentivized to stuff blocks with fake txs.
 7. For any tx, the processing reward perceived by the block producer is high enough to incentivize tx inclusion, yet low enough not to incentivize a block producer to create a fork and steal the transactions of the previous block.
-Effectively, this means that that the marginal reward perceived for including an additional tx is considerably higher than the corresponding marginal cost of processing it, but the total reward for producing a full block is not much larger than the reward for producing an empty block (even when tips are factored in).
+Effectively, this means that that the marginal reward perceived for including an additional tx is higher than the corresponding marginal cost of processing it, yet the total reward for producing a full block is not much larger than the reward for producing an empty block (even when tips are factored in).

 For the time being, we focus on satisfying properties 1 through 6 (without 2'), and we leave properties 2' and 7 for a further update.
 We also need more analysis on property 2.